Time of the Course:

 The objective of the Chinese Summer Language School is to train students’ ability to listen, speak, read, and write, and to improve students’ ability to employ Chinese language under different circumstances.Chinese Language Summer School does not open foundation course for zero Chinese ability students, nor accept close to native Chinese ability students.

 Introduction to the Course:

-Before the lesson starts, each student needs to take an online Chinese language assessment which tests their Chinese level, and then they will be placed into different classes (basic class, elementary class, pre-intermediate class, intermediate class, and advanced class) according to the assessment results.
+Before the lesson starts, each student needs to take an online Chinese language assessment which tests their Chinese level, and then they will be placed into different classes (beginner class, lower intermediate class, intermediate class, and advanced class) according to the assessment results.

 There will be no more than 20 students in each class.
 In order to better make use of qualified resources, a class will be cancelled if the number of enrolled students doesn't reach 8.
 In that case, students in that class need to transfer to another class or program.

 The introductions to the five different classes are as below:

 The beginner class is mainly for students with some Chinese ability, have learned Pinyin and most common Chinese characters, understands and uses simplest Chinese words and sentences, Chinese ability at HSK Level 1 (vocabulary quantity 150) and above.

 The lower intermediate class is mainly for students with basic Chinese ability, can communicate with familiar daily topics, Chinese ability at HSK Level 3 (vocabulary quantity 600) and above.

 The intermediate class is mainly for students with good Chinese ability, can use Chinese to complete basic communication tasks for daily life and studies, Chinese ability at HSK Level 4 (vocabulary quantity 1200) and above.